gmgabrie/note-taker/README.md

   * [Questions](#questions)

   ## Description
   This is a web application that allows a user to save notes to a tracking list.
-New notes can be added to the list, current notes can be deleted and edited.
+New notes can be added to the list, current notes can be viewed and deleted.
 This application utilizes many different coding platforms and concepts including NodeJS, ExpressJS, JavaScript, HTML, CSS, modular routing, and API calls.

   ![note tracker screenshot1](./public/assets/images/1.png)
   ![note tracker screenshot2](./public/assets/images/2.png)